acl-org/reverie/acguidelines.md

 **Changelog:**

 - _21.10.2024_ A major update by Anna Rogers, based on internal ARR documentation and updated [reviewer guidelines](reviewerguidelines).
 Input from Michael White, Viviane Moreira, Marzena Karpinska.
-- _02.11.2021_ First version of this document (authored with input from Goran Glavaš, Nathan Schneider, Amanda Stent and the ACL 2022 program chairs)
+- The first version of this document was authored with input from Goran Glavaš, Nathan Schneider, Amanda Stent and the ACL 2022 program chairs.

 # Area Chairs tasks and due dates